Airtoum/Airtokers/README.md

 The idea for the elevator making a water drop sound when facing the water was from Hyperspade

 The name "Euler's Curse" is from ItsPhoenix

+Some of the math algorithms weren't derived by me.
+I've left references to them in the code.